 Each home worked on receives energy efficiency repairs made possible by funding provided by AEP/PSO.
 These repairs could include attic insulation, weatherizing doors and windows, sealing large gaps and cracks, installing CFL bulbs, etc. On average, $300 is saved by homeowners on their energy bill, which is 2% of our client's average income.

-Rebuilding Together Tulsa's Safe at Home program focuses on providing a safe living environment for the homeowner.
+Rebuilding Together Tulsa's Safe at Home repairs focus on providing a safe living environment for the homeowner.

 These repairs can include: